Belarus and weapons of mass destruction: Political events

+The Russian data indicating the Russian nuclear weapons being stationed in Belarus.

 On 27 February 2022, shortly after the 2022 Russian invasion of Ukraine, Belarusians voted in a constitutional referendum with political and military reforms, including to repeal the post-Soviet constitutional prohibition on basing of nuclear weapons.
 The reforms also removed the country's neutral status and allowed permanent basing for the Russian Armed Forces.
 The referendum was criticized by the EU, UK, US, Canada, and other countries in the context of the censorship and human rights violations against the Belarusian opposition.

 Russia's stationing of nuclear weapons has been condemned by Belarusian opposition leader Sviatlana Tsikhanouskaya, who stated that the deployment "grossly contradicts the will of the Belarusian people," and Ukrainian president Volodymyr Zelenskyy, who referred to it as a "step towards internal destabilisation".
 The Atlantic Council think tank has described the stationing of tactical nuclear weapons in Belarus as demonstrating the status of Belarus as a puppet state.

 Among the independent commentators on the stationing of Russian nuclear weapons in Belarus is Belarusian chemist and science journalist Siarhei Besarab.
 Following the announcement of plans to deploy tactical nuclear weapons, Besarab published analytical materials discussing potential storage sites and the associated risks, contributing to the public discussion about nuclear and environmental safety in Belarus.
 His activities in this area became one of the reasons for increased pressure from the authorities, leading to his forced emigration in 2023.